Aquaveo/xmsmesh/pydocs/source/index.rst

 **Last Updated:** February 7, 2019

 The xmsmesh library is a meshing library for other aquaveo products.
-This library contains classes used to perform meshing.
+This library generates 2D unstructured meshes from polygons.

 Examples
 ========

 The examples for this library can be found in the examples folder in the `github repository <https://github.com/Aquaveo/xmsmesh>`_

 Index
 =====